 INDIAN TECHNICAL AND ECONOMIC COOPERATION (ITEC) PROGRAMME / TECHNICAL COOPERATION SCHEME COLOMBO PLAN (TCS CP)

-The Indian Technical and Economic Cooperation (ITEC) Programme was instituted on 15 September 1964 by a decision of the Indian Cabinet.
+The Indian Technical and Economic Cooperation (ITEC) Programme, fully funded by the Government of India, was instituted on 15 September 1964 by a decision of the Indian Cabinet.
 While conveying their decision to initiate the ITEC programme, the Cabinet noted that "a programme of technical and economic cooperation is essential for the development of our relations with the other developing countries on the basis of partnership and cooperation for mutual benefit.
 It would also be a concrete manifestation of our resolve to contribute to the evolution of world community based on the inter-dependence of all its members in the attainment of their common goal for promoting the social and economic well-being of their people."
 Since then 15 September is celebrated as ITEC Day every year.

-The utility and relevance of ITEC/TCS CP programme has been reflected in the increasing number of participants.
-In 2013-14, over 10000 scholarship slots were offered under the ITEC/SCAAP programme; there are 47 trainings institutions in India which run more than 280 training courses in diverse subjects ranging from IT, public administration to election management, SME, entrepreneurship, rural development, parliamentary affairs, renewable energy to name a few.
+The utility and relevance of ITEC/TCS CP programme has been reflected in the increasing number of participants every year.
+Around 12000 scholarship slots are being offered to ITEC/SCAAP partner countries; there are 54 trainings institutions in India which run more than 300 training courses in diverse subjects ranging from IT, public administration to election management, SME, entrepreneurship, rural development, parliamentary affairs, renewable energy to name a few.

 Similarly, training programmes on security and strategic studies, defence management, marine and aeronautical engineering, logistics and management, marine hydrography, counter insurgency, etc., are organized for defence personnel in prestigious institutions like National Defence College, Defence Services Staff College, covering all the three wings of the defence services – Army, Navy and Air Force.
 The facility is also extended and availed by some developed countries on self financing basis.